hiroyasuando/CH_traffic/code/README.md

 * brew install gcc

-Installing Hombrew is in https://brew.sh/
+Installation guide for Hombrew is in https://brew.sh/